When did digital tachographs come in?

 The introduction of the

-digital tachograph can be considered a success, certainly bearing in mind the large variety of stakeholders involved in the system as expressed by the
+digital tachograph can be considered a success.
+We have to bear in mind the large variety of stakeholders involved in the system as expressed by the

 European commission's IMPACT ASSESSMENT on measures enhancing the effectiveness and efficiency of the tachograph system Revision of Council Regulation (EEC) No 3821/85 of July 2011.

 Tachograph cards are used by one million transport companies and more than six million professional drivers.
 The system is fitted in more than six million trucks and buses.

 So what are the benefits of digital tachographs?

 The digital tachograph serves as both an essential part of national and international road safety and a valuable tool for freight and passenger transport fleet operators.

 The digital tachograph allows better enforcement of the social legislation, as it is much harder to commit and conceal fraudulent manipulation of the system.

 The introduction of the digital tachograph has therefore contributed to achieving the aims of social legislation (EC impact assessment):

 improved road safety by drastically reducing fraud linked to excess driving time and speeding.